 - Your market is too small

 - They believe your product will struggle to differentiate itself

 - Your business or market doesn’t interest them, suit their area of focus, or align with their core set of competencies

 - Your location is too far from them and their other businesses

 - Your forecasts aren’t credible

 - You didn’t come across as a person who seemed to know much about your market or strategies for growth

 - You approached them without being referred by someone they know

 What are my other options for funding?

-There are many other ways to raise the cash you need to start or grow your business.
+If venture capital funding isn't the right call for your small business, you can choose from lots of other options to access the cash you need to start or grow your business.
 Learn more in our article, Your Go-to Guide to Raising Capital for Your Small Business.